Hundred Islands National Park: Geology

+The islands are of karst or limestone landscape.
 The islands are believed to be about two million years old.
 There are actually ancient corals that extend well inland, in an area previously comprising the seabed of an ancient sea.
 The lowering of the sea level have exposed them to the surface.
 The peculiar "mushroom-like" shapes of some of the islands were caused by the eroding action of ocean waves.